piewhat/fedora-coreos-bcachefs/README.md

 This repository provides Fedora CoreOS images with the bcachefs kernel module and `bcachefs-tools`.

-The module is compiled in a throwaway build stage against the exact kernel of the base image, and only the resulting `.ko` plus the userspace tools are layered on top. **No compiler, kernel headers, or DKMS ship in the final image, and every base package stays exactly as Fedora CoreOS shipped it.**

 Images are rebuilt automatically when either:

 - A new bcachefs-tools tag is created